qln1/CSS-342-Time-Machine-Calculator/README.md

-<h3>This project is made private to avoid academic dishonesty and prevent plagiarism.</h3>
-<h3>Actual code available upon request.</h3>
+<h3>This project is made private to avoid academic dishonesty and prevent plagiarism. <br /> Actual code available upon request.</h3>